 The origin, meaning, estimation, and application of the concept of partisan symmetry in legislative redistricting, and the justiciability of partisan gerrymandering.
 An edited transcript of a talk at the “Redistricting and Representation Forum,” American Academy of Arts & Sciences, Cambridge, MA 11/8/2017.

-To prevent gerrymandering, many state constitutions require legislative districts to be "compact."
+To deter gerrymandering, many state constitutions require legislative districts to be "compact."
 Yet, the law offers few precise definitions other than "you know it when you see it," which effectively implies a common understanding of the concept.
 In contrast, academics have shown that compactness has multiple dimensions and have generated many conflicting measures.
 We hypothesize that both are correct -- that compactness is complex and multidimensional, but a common understanding exists across people.
 We develop a survey to elicit this understanding, with high reliability (in data where the standard paired comparisons approach fails).
 We create a statistical model that predicts, with high accuracy, solely from the geometric features of the district, compactness evaluations by judges and public officials responsible for redistricting, among others.
 We also offer compactness data from our validated measure for 20,160 state legislative and congressional districts, as well as software to compute this measure from any district.

 Winner of the 2018 Robert H Durr Award from the MPSA.